Huronian glaciation: Discovery and name

-In 1907, Arthur Philemon Coleman first inferred a "lower Huronian ice age" from analysis of a geological formation near Lake Huron in Ontario.
+In 1907, Arthur Coleman first inferred a "lower Huronian ice age" from analysis of a geological formation near Lake Huron in Ontario.
 In his honour, the lower (glacial) member of the Gowganda Formation is referred to as the Coleman member.
 These rocks have been studied in detail by numerous geologists and are considered to represent the type example of a Paleoproterozoic glaciation.

 The confusion of the terms glaciation and ice age has led to the more recent impression that the entire time period represents a single glacial event.
 The term Huronian is used to describe a lithostratigraphic supergroup and should not be used to describe glacial cycles, according to The North American Stratigraphic Code, which defines the proper naming of geologic physical and chrono units.
 Diachronic or geochronometric units should be used.

 Geology and climate

-The Gowganda Formation (2.3 Gya) contains "the most widespread and most convincing glaciogenic deposits of this era", according to Eyles and Young.
+The Gowganda Formation (2.3 Bya) contains "the most widespread and most convincing glaciogenic deposits of this era", according to Eyles and Young.
 In North America, similar-age deposits are exposed in Michigan, the Medicine Bow Mountains, Wyoming, Chibougamau, Quebec, and central Nunavut.
 Globally, they occur in the Griquatown Basin of South Africa, as well as India and Australia.

-The tectonic setting was one of a rifting continental margin.
-New continental crust would have resulted in chemical weathering.
-This weathering would pull CO_{2} out of the atmosphere, cooling the planet through the reduction in greenhouse effect.

 Popular perception is that one or more of the glaciations may have been snowball Earth events, when all or most of Earth's surface was covered in ice.
 However the palaeomagnetic evidence that suggests ice sheets were present at low latitudes is contested, and the glacial sediments (diamictites) are discontinuous, alternating with carbonate and other sedimentary rocks, indicating temperate climates, providing scant evidence for global glaciation.